 Think about the problems you had with your house last winter.
-Did your allergies kick up?
+Did the snow pile up?
 Was the family room extra cold?
-Did you notice a few fallen roof shingles?
+Did you notice a few roof leaks?
 Getting your home ready for winter requires you to pinpoint exactly what you saw and felt inside and outside the space to ensure those pain points don’t happen again, or worse — become a larger problem once cool temperatures hit.

 “Evaluating your home in the summer or fall is the perfect time to insulate yourself from bigger winter problems,” says Troy Zdzieblowski, Neil Kelly Home Improvement Consultant.
 “There are some things you can’t prepare for with a storm, sometimes you just have to wait until it happens to you.
 But it’s better to be proactive with home improvements and have a professional come out and do an entire audit.”

 Here are six key areas to look at when preparing your home for winter weather: